juttle/juttle-gmail-adapter/docs/adapter_impl_notes.md

 The following comparison operators are supported:

 * ~, =~ (wildcard operator).
-This is because Gmail's heaader searches match on substrings and do not perform exact matches.
+This is because Gmail's header searches match on substrings and do not perform exact matches.
 * !~ (wildcard negation).

 These header matches are pushed into the Gmail API search expression.
 Logical operators such as ``AND``, ``OR``, and ``NOT`` join terms in the expression.

-Free-text search is supported by the Gmail API, so any free-text searches are passed through to the search expression.
+Full-text search is supported by the Gmail API, so any full-text searches are passed through to the search expression.

 If a filter expression refers to other fields or uses other operators, the adapter returns an error.

 ## Javascript Modules, Classes and Methods

-The Gmail adapter implements a javascript module in ``index.js``.
-It requires the main module in ``lib/gmail-adapter.js`` via:
+The Gmail adapter implements a javascript module in [index.js](../index.js).
+It requires the main module in [lib/gmail-adapter.js](../lib/gmail-adapter.js) via:

 ```Javascript
 module.exports = require('./lib/gmail-adapter');